Derrick Shepard (defensive lineman)

-Derrick L. Shepard is a former American arena and indoor football defensive lineman.
+Derrick L. Shepard is an American former arena and indoor football defensive lineman.
 Shepard grew up in Dayton, Ohio, and attended Meadowdale High School.
 His football ability earned him a scholarship to Georgia Tech, where he participated in football for four years.

 After spending two years in training camps with the Miami Dolphins and New England Patriots, Shepard began playing arena football.
 He played for the Arizona Rattlers and the Detroit Fury, before playing his next 5 years in af2 with the Tennessee Valley Vipers, Cincinnati Swarm and the Louisville Fire.

 After playing professionally for 9 years, Shepard became a coach of indoor football for the Miami Valley Silverbacks.
 He had been the Silverbacks Head Coach, as well as offensive and defensive line coach.
 In 2011, he led the Silverbacks to a .500 winning percentage, at the time a Silverbacks record.

 Early life

 He attended Meadowdale High School in Dayton, Ohio.